cournape/audiolab/scikits/audiolab/docs/src/index.rst

 see `here <http://www.mega-nerd.com/libsndfile/#Features">`_ for a complete list.

+    **Note**: starting at version 0.10, read/write data convention will change from one column per channel to one row per channel, to follow numpy conventions.

     **Note**: The library is still in beta stage: reading and writing data is possible, but only in frames, not per item.
-    Also, the ability to play data on the system's soundcard is not there yet.
+    Also, the ability to play data on the system's soundcard is not there yet, except on Linux.

     **Note**: The online version of this document is not always up to date.
 The pdf included in the package is the reference, and always in sync with the